bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 # Notes and definitions / ISTQB Certified Tester Advanced Level Test Management (CTAL-TM) v3.0
+## **analytical-based test process improvement**
+identifying problems in testing by using the data from the project or team itself &rarr; deriving the improvements from analysis, many times quantitative approaches are used to identify problems as using only qualitative approaches can result in wrong recommendations which is not supported by the data

 ## **breadth-first**
 one test for each risk is assigned the highest priority, whereas the other tests are prioritized by their risk level coverage, used for gaining overall view as early as possible